maximilianh/crisporWebsite/manual/manual.md

   likely that the off-target is a problem.
 - off-targets cannot be predicted entirely, these rules are not everything.
   There still are a handful of known, strong off-targets that are unexplainable.
-Their differ from the guide at many positions, yet are strongly cleaved even in-vitro assays, so unlikely to be influenced by the chromatin structure.
+They differ from the guide at many positions, yet are strongly cleaved even in-vitro assays.
-- A few known off-targets, not more than 10 in total, to our knowledge, seem to have one-basepair insertions or deletions relative to the guide
+- A few known off-targets, not more than 10 in total, to our knowledge, seem to have one-basepair insertions or deletions relative to the guide.

-CRISPOR and every other serious CRISPR designer aligns the guides against the genome, reports those locations with a similar sequence in the genome ("predicted off-targets"), ranks these and then based on their scores, ranks the guides.
+CRISPOR aligns the guides against the genome, reports those locations with a similar sequence in the genome ("predicted off-targets"), ranks these and then based on their scores, ranks the guides.

 When predicting off-targets, CRISPOR searches the whole genome (including